yndingo/JMeter/Rambler/README.md

 2. 145 samples are done in the test
 3. average time of sample is 53 seconds
 4. about 2% errors were detected (NoHTTPResponse,ResourseNotFound)
+5. During test we can see that responses are growing the main reason is that my internet channel width is prerry low at that moment

 [Test report.
 All requests](Test_Results/rambler_report.csv)